gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It will continue to be possible to build JVM based projects for Java 6 using Gradle 3.0, by running Gradle using Java 7 and configuring your build to use Java 6 to compile, test and run your code.

 Using the Gradle Tooling API and TestKit on Java 6 is also deprecated, and support will be removed in Gradle 3.0.

+### `Test` task support for running tests on Java 5

+Support for using Java 5 with the `Test` task type is now deprecated and support will be removed in Gradle 3.0.

 ### `StartParameter.colorOutput` property